Mingyue1996/OOP-Project2/OOP_Project2/README.md

 Players can quit the game at any time by entering Quit (case insensitive.
 Players can restart a new game after they finish the current game.

 I have several image files in this program.
 Don't move their locations.
 They are for UI extra credits.

+Put image files inside the outermost folder.
+For example, if you have the following folder structure, the jpg files should be put in Project 2 folder (not in src folder):

+Project 2
+  src
+    course.oop.main
+Image_file.jpg

+Or, if you do not have Project 2 folder, you just need to put image files inside src:

+src
+  course.oop.main
+Image_file.jpg